Free Consultation / 24 Hours a Day (614) 500-3836

 Your Vehicle Is Forfeited

-Ignition Interlock System & Party Plates
+Ignition Interlock System and Party Plates

 Sometimes the court may allow limited driving privileges during the judicial suspension.
 You may only drive to work, school, and medical appointments.
 Your car is immobilized for 90 days, so you would need to find another vehicle.
-You must pay for an ignition interlock and restricted (party) plates that easily identify you as a restricted driver to law enforcement.
+You must pay for an ignition interlock device and restricted (party) plates that easily identify you as a restricted driver to law enforcement.

 • Identifying Procedural and Evidentiary Errors: Lawyers are skilled at spotting mistakes that can work in your favor.
 If the police fail to follow proper protocols or if there are inconsistencies in the evidence, your lawyer can file motions to suppress this evidence.
 This can weaken the prosecution’s case and may lead to a dismissal of charges or a reduction in penalties.